-RATEC 120 Basic Patient Care Procedures • 2 Cr.
+RATEC 120 Patient Care in Radiology I • 2 Cr.

 Presents basic nursing procedures, emphasizing the role of the radiologic technologist in various patient-care situations.
 Incorporates seven hours of AIDS and blood-borne pathogen education.
 Prerequisite: Acceptance into program or permission of instructor.

 After completing this class, students should be able to:

 - Explain the radiologic technologist’s role in relation to the radiologist, referring physician, hospital administration, nursing personnel, and other hospital staff.